coddelin/docs-v8-JsEngine/docs/linux-perf.md

 ---
-title: 'V8’s Linux `perf` integration'
+title: "V8’s Linux `perf` integration"
-description: 'This document explains how to analyze the performance of V8’s JITted code with the Linux `perf` tool.'
+description: "This document explains how to analyze the performance of V8’s JITted code with the Linux `perf` tool."
 ---
 V8 has built-in support for the Linux `perf` tool.
 It is enable by the `--perf-prof` command-line options.
 V8 writes out performance data during execution into a file that can be used to analyze the performance of V8’s JITted code (including JS-function names) with the Linux `perf` tool.